How to cope with anxiety, depression and your relationship!

 - Your breasts are getting smaller (oh, and they can feel sore too!).

 - You’re growing some facial hair, whilst that on your head is thinning.

-And we haven't even talked about sex yet.
+And we haven’t even talked about your physical relationship yet.

 Pfffttt!
 I wouldn’t be surprised if you’ve thought a few times that you’d better see a doctor and sort yourself out.